strimzi/strimzi-ui/docs/Test.md

 ### Server Testing

-The strimzi-ui server should be tested from outside the server - like how a user would use it.
+The strimzi-ui server should be tested from outside the server, as a user would access it (indirectly) through via the UI.
 It should be behaviourally driven using _Jest_ and _Cucumber_ to talk to each enpoint and check that the response received is correct.
 The test code for the server is in the `server/test` directory.

 ### End to End testing